hiiimanshusharma/hiiimanshusharma/README.md

-## Hi I'm Himasnhu Sharma
+## Hi I'm Himanshu Sharma

 When the world sleeps, I awaken, training models, fine-tuning weights, and dreaming in gradients.
 My caffeinated elixir is the fuel that propels me through epochs of discovery.
-I love running so I count miles and calories.
+Running is the way reach miles.

 :mailbox: Reach me out!